lvgl/docs_old/en/html/_sources/object-types/label.md.txt

 With `lv_label_set_text_fmt(label, "Value: %d", 15)` **printf formatting** can used to set the text.

 Labels are able to show text from a **static character buffer** which is NUL-terminated.
 To do so, use `lv_label_set_static_text(label, char_array)`.
 In this case, the text is not stored in the dynamic memory and the given buffer is used directly instead.
 This means that the array can't be a local variable which goes out of scope when the function exits.
-Constant strings are safe to use with `lv_label_set_static_text` (except when used with `LV_LABEL_LONG_DOTS`, as it modifies the buffer in-place), as they are stored in RO memory, which is always accessible.
+Constant strings are safe to use with `lv_label_set_static_text` (except when used with `LV_LABEL_LONG_DOT`, as it modifies the buffer in-place), as they are stored in RO memory, which is always accessible.

 You can also use a **raw array** as label text.
 The array doesn't have to be `\0` terminated.
 In this case, the text will be saved to the dynamic memory like with `lv_label_set_text`.
 To set a raw character array, use the `lv_label_set_array_text(label, char_array, size)` function.